 Amending certified TLAs

-Assessors will be able to amend specific functional Spaces of a certified TLA within a certified BEEC through the Assessor Portal Online Form, if requested by the Building Owner.
+Assessors will be able to amend specific functional spaces of a certified TLA within a certified BEEC through the Assessor Portal, if requested by the building owner.
+The process is just like a new assessment but only for the specific Functional Spaces requested/mentioned by the owner.

-The Assessor will have to confirm they have been requested to amend the TLA.
-Amending the certified TLA will not extend the validity period of the original TLA; it will maintain the original expiry date.
+The Assessors will have to confirm with CBD administrator that they have been requested to amend the TLA.
+Amending the certified TLA will not extend the validity period of the original TLA, it will maintain the original expiry date.

 Data and documentation required